foresterre/cargo-msrv/book/src/index.md

 cargo-msrv _check_.
 By default, the check command, the command used to test whether toolchain passes or fails a check, is `cargo check`.

-There are currently two search strategies: _linear_ and _bisect_ (default).
+There are currently two search strategies: _bisect_ (default) and _linear_.
 When using the linear strategy, your crate will be checked against toolchains from most-recent to least-recent.
 When a check fails, the previous Rust (if any) version is returned as the MSRV (i.e. the highest toolchain for which a check command passes).
 The bisect strategy uses a binary search to find the MSRV.
 This can be significantly faster, so it's usually advisable to keep it enabled by